All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Problem: Small, painless lumps under the skin.
 Cause: Subcutaneous nodules from deposited medication.
 More common with larger injection volumes or when the same area is used too frequently.
 Usually harmless and resolve on their own within 1-2 weeks.
 Solution: Increase your rotation pattern.
 If using 4 sites, expand to 8.
 Apply gentle massage to the area after injection (wait 10 seconds after withdrawing the needle, then massage in a circular motion for 15-20 seconds).
 If lumps persist for more than 2 weeks, report to your provider.

 Problem: Bruising at injection sites.
 Cause: The needle nicked a small blood vessel.
 This is normal and happens occasionally regardless of technique.
 Solution: Apply gentle pressure with a cotton ball for 30 seconds after withdrawing the needle.
 Avoid aspirin and high-dose fish oil on injection day if bruising is frequent.
-Do not inject into an existing bruise.
+Don't inject into an existing bruise.
 Wait for it to fully resolve before using that site again.

 Problem: Burning or stinging during injection.
 Cause: Often related to injection speed (too fast) or medication temperature (too cold).
 Some peptides have a slight sting inherent to their formulation.
 Solution: Inject slowly (take 5-10 seconds to depress the plunger fully).
 Let the vial warm to room temperature for 2-3 minutes before drawing.
 If stinging is severe and consistent across all sites, report to your provider as it may indicate a formulation issue.

 Problem: Redness or irritation that spreads beyond 1 inch from the injection site.
 Cause: May indicate a local allergic reaction to the medication or the preservative in bacteriostatic water (benzyl alcohol).
 This is uncommon but requires attention.
-Solution: Do not inject at or near that site until the reaction fully resolves.
+Solution: Don't inject at or near that site until the reaction fully resolves.
 Report to your provider.
-They may switch your reconstitution solution to sterile water (preservative-free) or investigate a sensitivity to the medication itself.
+They may switch your reconstitution calculator solution to sterile water (preservative-free) or investigate a sensitivity to the medication itself.

 Problem: Areas of hardened, thickened skin (lipohypertrophy).
 Cause: Repeated injections at the same location without adequate rotation.
 The subcutaneous fat tissue changes texture and can impair medication absorption.
 Solution: Stop injecting into the affected area permanently.
-Lipohypertrophy may take months to resolve and sometimes does not fully resolve.
+Lipohypertrophy may take months to resolve and sometimes doesn't fully resolve.
 This is the strongest argument for disciplined site rotation from day one.
 Medication injected into lipohypertrophic tissue absorbs unpredictably, meaning your doses may not work as intended.

 Frequently Asked Questions